ScooloV/bbpedia/docs/core_rules.md

 Once all the scores are in, the league commissioner

-ranks the teams in order of League points, from highest to lowest, using total touchdowns as the firrst tiebreaker and total casualties as the second tiebreaker, if required.
+ranks the teams in order of League points, from highest to lowest, using total touchdowns as the first tiebreaker and total casualties as the second tiebreaker, if required.
 The top four teams in the league will go through to the play- offs as follows:

-« If the league consists of two divisions, the top two teams from each go through and the play-off season
+* If the league consists of two divisions, the top two teams from each go through and the play-off season

-progresses straight to the semi-finalss.« If the league consists of four divisions:
+progresses straight to the semi-finalss.* If the league consists of four divisions:

 - The top team from each goes through and the play-off season progresses straight to the semi-finalss.
 - The top two teams from each go through and the play-off season commences with the quarter finalss.

-« If the league consists of three divisions, the top team from each goes through.
+* If the league consists of three divisions, the top team from each goes through.
 Additionally, the second place

 team with the highest number of league points will go through as a wild card.
 The play-off season progresses straight to the